This post was most recently updated in December 2019.

 Q. I’m thinking about a graduate degree studying Southeast Asian archaeology, what are some good programs?

 There are lots of great Anthropology/Archaeology programs that have faculty who work and do research in Southeast Asia.
-There is a list of US/Canada based programs on the AASEAA website.
+There is a list of US/Canada based programs on the AASEAA website [This is somewhat out of date].
 If you’re thinking of programs outside the US I can think of University of Sydney, ANU, James Cook University (all in Australia) as well as University of Otago (New Zealand), UCL, Durham University (UK).
 I know there are many more in Europe and Asia, hopefully people can fill in the gaps in the comment section.

 *You should know that if you want to eventually get a job in an American university you will need an American PhD.
 Although I do know of a few exceptions to the rule, that is generally the trend.